20 best things to do in Kenya

 Courtesy Joe Yogerst

-David Sheldrick Wildlife Trust (+254 202 301 396) on the outskirts of Nairobi has save hundreds of baby elephants (and a blind rhino named Maxwell) from almost certain death since the sanctuary was founded in 1977 by conservation pioneers David and Dame Daphne Sheldrick.
+Sheldrick Wildlife Trust (+254 202 301 396), on the outskirts of Nairobi, has saved hundreds of baby elephants (and a blind rhino named Maxwell) from almost certain death since the sanctuary was founded in 1977 by conservation pioneers David and Dame Daphne Sheldrick.

 Baby elephant encounters -- and a chance to foster them -- offered daily.